openmediavault/openmediavault-docs/plugins/available/k8s.rst

 Overview
 --------

-The `Kubernetes <https://kubernetes.io/>`_ service in |omv| is designed to manage and orchestrate containerized applications using the Kubernetes platform.
-It provides a user-friendly interface to deploy and manage applications in a cluster environment.
+The `openmediavault-k8s` plugin adds a `Kubernetes <https://kubernetes.io/>`_ service to |omv|, providing a user-friendly interface to deploy and manage containerized applications in a cluster environment.

-The Kubernetes service can be installed via the `openmediavault-k8s` plugin.

 The lightweight `K3s <https://k3s.io/>`_ is used under the hood, allowing a Kubernetes environment to run on SBC systems as well.

+After installation, the service is available in the navigation menu under `Services | Kubernetes`.

 The installed applications can then be accessed via the URL: